-Elisha W. Finney was appointed to the NanoString Board of Directors and to the Audit Committee in May of 2017.
-Ms. Finney retired in May 2017 from her position as the Executive Vice President and CFO of Varian Medical Systems (NYSE: VAR) of Palo Alto, California.
-At Varian, her management responsibilities included corporate accounting; corporate communications and investor relations; internal audit; risk management; tax and treasury, and corporate information systems.
-Ms. Finney was named vice president, finance and CFO of Varian Medical Systems in April, 1999, Senior Vice President and CFO in 2005 and Executive Vice President and CFO in 2012.
+Elisha W. Finney has served as a member of the board of directors and as a member of the audit committee since May 2017 and was appointed chair of the Audit Committee in April 2019.
+Ms. Finney retired in May 2017 from her position as the Executive Vice President and CFO of Varian Medical Systems, a publicly-traded developer of cancer care solutions.
+At Varian, her management responsibilities included corporate accounting, corporate communications and investor relations, internal audit, risk management, tax and treasury, and corporate information systems.
+Ms. Finney was named vice president, finance and CFO of Varian Medical Systems in April 1999, Senior Vice President and CFO in 2005 and Executive Vice President and CFO in 2012.
 She joined Varian as risk manager in 1988.
-Prior to joining Varian, Ms. Finney was with the Fox Group in Foster City, California and Beatrice Foods in Chicago, Illinois.
+Prior to joining Varian, Ms. Finney was with the Fox Group, a property management company in Foster City, California and Beatrice Foods in Chicago, Illinois.
 She holds a BA degree in risk management and insurance from the University of Georgia as well as an MBA degree from Golden Gate University in San Francisco.
-Ms. Finney currently serves on the board of directors at ICU Medical (NASDAQ: ICUI) and iRobot (NASDAQ: IRBT), and she previously served as a board member at Altera Corporation, Thoratec and Laserscope.
+Ms. Finney currently serves on the board of directors at ICU Medical, Inc., a publicly traded infusion-therapy company, iRobot Corporation, a publicly-traded maker of consumer robots, and METTLER-TOLEDO International Inc., a publicly-traded maker and marketer of precision instruments for use in laboratory, industrial and food retailing applications, and she previously served as a board member at CUTERA, Inc., Altera Corporation, Thoratec and Laserscope.

-Gregory Norden has served as a member of the board of directors and as chairman of the audit committee since July 2012 and as a member of the compensation committee since April 2015.
-From 1989 to 2010, Mr. Norden held various senior positions with Wyeth/American Home Products, most recently as Wyeth’s Senior Vice President and Chief Financial Officer.
-Prior to his affiliation with Wyeth, Mr. Norden served as Audit Manager at Arthur Andersen & Company.
-Mr. Norden also serves on the boards of directors of Royalty Pharma, a pharmaceutical company focused on acquiring revenue-producing intellectual property, Univision, a media company serving Hispanic America, and Zoetis, an animal health company.
-Mr. Norden is a former director of Welch Allyn (acquired by Hill-Rom in 2015), Lumara Health (acquired by AMAG Pharmaceuticals in 2014), and Human Genome Sciences (acquired by GlaxoSmithKline in 2012).
+Gregory Norden has served as a member of the board of directors since July 2012 and as a member of the audit committee from July 2012 to October 2020, including as chair of the audit committee from July 2012 to April 2019.
+Mr. Norden has also served as a member of the compensation committee since April 2015, including as chair of the compensation committee since April 2019.
+From 1989 to 2010, Mr. Norden held various senior positions with Wyeth, most recently as Wyeth’s Chief Financial Officer.
+Prior to his affiliation with Wyeth, Mr. Norden was with Arthur Andersen & Company.
+Mr. Norden also serves on the boards of directors of Praxis, a clinical stage biopharmaceutical company, Royalty Pharma, a leading funder of innovation across the biopharmaceutical industry, and Zoetis, the leading animal health company.
+Mr. Norden is a former director of Human Genome Sciences, Univision, and Welch Allyn.
+Mr. Norden is the Managing Director of G9 Capital Group, LLC, which invests in early stage ventures and provides corporate finance advisory services.
 Mr. Norden received a M.S. in Accounting from Long Island University - C.W.
 Post and a B.S. in Management/Economics from the State University of New York - Plattsburgh.